-If you’re looking to invest in one but a good quality knife, then you should be looking at chef’s knife – santoku or gyuto.
+If you’re looking to invest in one good quality knife, then you should be looking at a Chef’s knife: a Gyuto or Santoku knife.
 While specialised knives may be easier to use in some applications, there are few chores that a Santoku cannot do in a pinch.

-Some (especially women who usually have smaller hands and grips) consider Santoku to be more agile than Gyutos due to their size.
-They’re usually shorter than long chef knives (less than 21cm) and have wide, flat blades and fairly blunt or slightly rounded tips.
+Some (especially women who usually have smaller hands) consider Santoku to be more agile than Gyutos as they fit more comfortably in their hand due to their size.
+Santoku knives are usually shorter than long chef knives (less than 21cm) and have wide, flat blades and fairly blunt or slightly rounded tips.
 This helps combat hand fatigue and compensates for the fact that you have to actually chop and not rock.

 The Santoku knife is comfortable, light, and fast.
 Its double bevel makes it perfect for both left and right-handed use.
 A knife as unique and everlasting as the memories you will create using it.

 The blade in this Japanese Santoku knife is designed to make cooking more enjoyable as cutting through produce will become an effortless task.

 The blade is handcrafted by skilled Japanese blacksmiths in Sakai, Japan with premium Japanese VG10 stainless steel.
 VG10 is a stainless steel with a high carbon content, making it harder than most stainless steel types.
 With VG10, you get the hardness of a carbon steel but the corrosion resistance of stainless.
 Hence, VG10 steel offers an excellent balance between toughness, durability, and a razor sharpness.